AFC-AI2C-Cohort-04/coleman-code/data_engineering/week_3/task_2.md

     INTO TABLE other_exchange_info
     FIELDS TERMINATED BY '|'
     ENCLOSED BY ''
-    LINES TERMINATED BY '\n'
+    LINES TERMINATED BY '\\\n'
     IGNORE 1 ROWS
     (act_symbol, security_name, exchange, cqs_symbol, etf, round_lot_size, test_issue, nasdaq_symbol)
     SET id=null;

--- delete 'Y' from test_issue column
-DELETE FROM other_exchange_info WHERE test_issue='Y';
+-- deletes all rows with 'Y' in 'test_issue' column from 'other_exchange_info' table DELETE FROM other_exchange_info WHERE test_issue='Y';

--- drop test_issue column
+-- removes 'test_issue' column from 'other_exchange_info' table
 ALTER TABLE other_exchange_info DROP COLUMN test_issue;

--- delete 'Z' and 'V' from exchange column
-DELETE FROM other_exchange_info
-  WHERE exchange IN ('Z', 'V');
+-- deletes all rows with 'Z' or 'V' in 'exchange' column from 'other_exchange_info' table DELETE FROM other_exchange_info WHERE exchange IN ('Z', 'V');

--- merge nasdaq_info and other_exchange_info
+-- merge 'nasdaq_info' and 'other_exchange_info' tables
 INSERT INTO nasdaq_info (symbol, security_name, market_category, financial_status, round_lot_size, etf, next_shares, exchange)
   SELECT nasdaq_symbol, security_name, null, null, round_lot_size, etf, null, exchange
   FROM other_exchange_info;

--- OTHER EXCHANGE INFO
+-- re-creates "other_exchange_info" table
 DROP TABLE other_exchange_info;
 CREATE TABLE other_exchange_info (
     id INT AUTO_INCREMENT PRIMARY KEY,